-⚠️ Warning!
-This import is not magic.
-For best results, you will need to prepare your design file beforehand, and do some cleanup afterward.
-Read on to learn how:
+Important: This import is still in beta.
+For best results, you must prepare your design file before exporting and do some cleanup afterward.

-Installing Builder’s Figma to HTML plugin in your Figma account
+- Installing the Builder plugin in your Figma account.

 Install the Figma to HTML plugin into your Figma account from the Builder Figma page.